+Need a quick dessert?
 One idea would be to make some Rocky Road Fudge.
 It’s super easy and only a couple ingredients needed.
 Easy, 4 Ingredient, No Bake Peanut Butter S’mores Bars are another favorite I love making when it’s too hot to turn on the oven.

 Have you ever had No Bake Haystacks?
 In the Venn Diagram of “Cookies” and “Candy” these butterscotch haystacks are squarely in the middle.

 These were inspired by the Spider Cookies I made earlier this summer.
 And while those cookies were a huge hit, I had some readers suggest that maybe I consider calling it candy.

 They also suggested I make a butterscotch version.
 One that resembles haystacks.
 I love to make my readers happy, so this one’s for you, Mary!

 - Just 5 ingredients needed for these cookies!

 - They take less than 20 minutes to put together!
 (And only another 15 or so to set up.)

 - The peanut, chocolate and butterscotch flavor combo is killer and the crunch just sends these right over the top!